Patient's Query

 Thanks for all your advice.

-I would like to know if I can take any prebiotic and probiotics?
-If yes, please suggest a good prebiotic and probiotics?
+I would like to know if I can take any prebiotics and probiotics.
+If yes, please suggest a good prebiotic and probiotic.

 Hello,